Co-Founder & Chief Scientist at CUR8 and Co-Founder of Rethinking Removals

 To book Gabrielle Walker please contact your JLA Agent.

-As a writer Gabrielle has published four titles, including co-authoring the bestselling The Hot Topic - How to avoid global warming while still keeping the lights on.
-The book separated out the hype, the dogma and the agendas to look at the realities of, and potential solutions to climate change.
-It was was described by Al Gore as “a beacon of clarity” and by The Times as “a material gain for the axis of good”.
+Gabrielle is author of four books including co-authoring the bestselling book The Hot Topic, how to avoid global warming while still keeping the lights on, which was described by Al Gore as “a beacon of clarity” and by The Times as “a material gain for the axis of good”.
+She has a PhD from Cambridge University and has taught at Cambridge and Princeton.

-Gabrielle’s work has seen her make over a dozen trips to both North and South poles.
-She has also climbed trees in the Amazon, been sneezed on by a whale, extracted lava from an active volcano, swum amongst piranhas, and experienced zero gravity.
+A self-confessed “ice addict” Gabrielle has made more than a dozen trips to both poles.
+She has also climbed trees in the Amazon rainforest, swum with piranhas, been sneezed on by a humpback whale, hooked lava out of a live volcano, and flown in zero gravity.

 Conferene Speaker Gabrielle Walker JLA Speakers Breakfast